 Some children find processing the sense data we get from food extremely difficult.
 Ask yourself whether your child is actually anxious about trying something new or disliked.
 Food anxiety is often at the heart of picky eating.

 For some children, picky eating can be about developmentally normal boundary testing or power play, but for others, it can be more complicated than that.
-If you think your child might be food-anxious, you can take my short quiz to help you think about this in more detail.

 2. The Harder You Try The WORSE It Gets